-- O. Fire/Safety Equipment Engaging in arson, the irresponsible use of fire and/or fire exit doors, and/or tampering with fire - information and/or safety equipment, or failing to follow fire drill or other emergency procedures. - P. Damage to Property Tampering with University property or equipment or causing damage to pershow ID and swipe into restricted buildings, such as residence halls; unauthorized access to the roof of any University building or structure.
+O. Fire/Safety Equipment Engaging in arson, the irresponsible use of fire and/or fire exit doors, and/or tampering with fire information and/or safety equipment, or failing to follow fire drill or other emergency procedures.

-- sonal or University property.
-Removal of windows or screens from University buildings. - Q. Unauthorized Access Unauthorized access to, presence in or use of University facilities or grounds; failure to properly
+- P. Damage to Property Tampering with University property or equipment or causing damage to personal or University property.
+Removal of windows or screens from University buildings. - Q. Unauthorized Access Unauthorized access to, presence in or use of